IBM-Bluemix-Docs/ComposeForMongoDB/index.md

 ## Creating a web application by using MEAN stack

 You can use {{site.data.keyword.composeForMongoDB}} as part of a MEAN stack to create a web application.
-Follow the steps in the [Modern Web Application using MEAN stack](/docs/tutorials/mean-stack.html) tutorial to create a web application composed of a Mongo DB, Express web framework, Angular front end framework, and a Node.js runtime.
+Follow the steps in the [Modern Web Application using MEAN stack](/docs/tutorials/mean-stack.html) tutorial to create a web application composed of a Mongo DB, Express web framework, Angular front-end framework, and a Node.js runtime.